 Where do I send the PPP forgiveness application form?

 You will file for forgiveness with your lender.
+If your lender has sold the loan for servicing, you will apply through the servicer.
 Keep in mind that ultimately your lender will process your forgiveness application so you will need to follow their instructions.

 What if I want to use my PPP loan for other expenses?